mscode/scalding/README.md

 ## Word Count

 Hadoop is a distributed system for counting words.
 Here is how it's done in Scalding.
+Manisha changed this.

 ```scala
 package com.twitter.scalding.examples